Single-Round Deterministic Quantum Anonymous Veto Using Bell States: Implementation Using Photonic Quantum Walks

 \section{Implementation Using Photonic Quantum Walks}

 The proposed deterministic QAV protocol can be implemented on a photonic platform by encoding two or more qubits in a single photon through its polarization and path degrees of freedom.
-While an experimental realization is beyond the scope of this work, this section outlines a feasible architecture based on current linear optical technologies and the framework of photonic quantum walks.
+This section outlines a feasible architecture based on current linear optical technologies and the framework of photonic quantum walks.
 Quantum walks (QWs), the quantum counterparts of classical random walks, are well-suited for photonic quantum information processing due to their coherent and controllable dynamics.
 There are two primary variants of QWs: discrete-time (DTQWs) which describe the evolution of a quantum walker in discrete time steps and continuous-time (CTQWs) which describe the continuous evolution of a quantum state under a Hamiltonian that dictates its dynamical evolution~\cite{DTQW1,CTQW1,Szegedy_QW,Staggered_QW,QW_rewiew}.
 This work focuses on coin-based DTQWs, which are known to support universal quantum computation~\cite{Quantum_walks_review,Qc_using_QW, sangwan2025deutsch}.

 A coin-based DTQW evolves in a Hilbert space \( H = H_c \otimes H_s \), where \( H_c \) denotes the coin space (polarization) and \( H_s \) represents the position space (optical path).
 Each step comprises a coin operator \( \hat{C}_t \), a general SU(2) rotation: